joeldba/dwm/README.md

   * Allows you to grow/shrink windows within master/stack horizontally using Mod+Shift+H or L
 * killunsel
   * Gives the ability to kill all unfocused windows with Mod+Shift+C.
+* stickyindicator
+  * Provides an indicator in the bar that shows when a window is sticky.
 * barpadding
   * Creates a gap around the bar, purely for cosmetic purposes.
 * [dwm-border-bar](https://codemadness.org/paste/dwm-border-bar.patch)